ridoystarlord/migrato/README.md

   - Adding new columns
   - Dropping existing columns
   - Dropping existing tables
+- **Automatically generates rollback SQL** for each migration
-- Writes migration files to `migrations/`
+- Writes migration files to `migrations/` with up/down sections
 - Applies migrations and tracks them in `schema_migrations` table
+- Supports rolling back migrations using the generated rollback SQL

 ## Requirements